Bike Trailers: How to Choose

 No one wants to be stuck with a lemon.
 If you are debating between two trailers, don’t forget to pay attention to the warranty offered by the manufacturer or the reseller.

 Which trailer is best for you?

-Now that you know what to look for, head over to our Bike Trailer Finder or our Bike Trailer Comparison Charts for help finding the trailer that best matches your desired features and your budget.
+Now that you know what to look for, head over to our Bike Trailer Comparison Charts for help finding the trailer that best matches your desired features and your budget.
 Looking to buy a Burley or a Chariot?
 Be sure to read our Burley vs. Chariot Comparison Guide for a complete comparison of all available models.